JlovesYouGit/termux-crush/README.md

 ## Overview

 This project creates a standalone Android application that bundles Termux with Crush CLI pre-installed.
-The app is designed to work on Android devices including Nothing Phone 2 and Pixel phones without conflicting with existing Termux installations.
+The app is designed to work on Android devices including  Phone 2 and Pixel phones without conflicting with existing Termux installations.

 ## Features